tudor-bodea/GCDProject/CODEBOOK.md

 (tBodyAcc-mean()-Z) **TimeBodyAcceleration.Mean.Z** - By subject and activity, the mean of the time domain body acceleration in the Z direction.

-(tBodyAcc-std()-X) **TimeBodyAcceleration.Std.X** - By subject and activity, the mean of the time domain body acceleration standard deviation in the X direction.
+(tBodyAcc-std()-X) **TimeBodyAcceleration.Std.X** - By subject and activity, the mean of the standard deviation of the time domain body acceleration in the X direction.

-(tBodyAcc-std()-Y) **TimeBodyAcceleration.Std.Y** - By subject and activity, the mean of the time domain body acceleration standard deviation in the Y direction.
+(tBodyAcc-std()-Y) **TimeBodyAcceleration.Std.Y** - By subject and activity, the mean of the standard deviation of the time domain body acceleration in the Y direction.

-(tBodyAcc-std()-Z) **TimeBodyAcceleration.Std.Z** - By subject and activity, the mean of the time domain body acceleration standard deviation in the Z direction.
+(tBodyAcc-std()-Z) **TimeBodyAcceleration.Std.Z** - By subject and activity, the mean of the standard deviation of the time domain body acceleration in the Z direction.

 (tGravityAcc-mean()-X) **TimeGravityAcceleration.Mean.X** - By subject and activity, the mean of the time domain gravity acceleration in the X direction.